Southern Historical Collection

 The Southern Historical Collection is a repository of distinct archival collections at the University of North Carolina at Chapel Hill which document the culture and history of the American South.
 These collections are made up of unique primary materials, such as manuscripts, letters, photographs, diaries, drawings, scrapbooks, journals, oral histories, maps, ledgers, moving images, literary manuscripts, albums, and other materials.

 History

 The North Carolina Historical Society began collecting manuscripts at the University of North Carolina at Chapel Hill in 1844.
 The collecting stopped in the early twentieth century when the Society ceased operation.

 The holdings were then transferred to the University Library.
 By the 1920s, Dr. J. G. de Roulhac Hamilton, a professor of history was corresponding about the idea of creating "a great library of Southern human records."
 Hamilton began traveling the South, in his "faithful Fords," seeking out and gathering materials.
+He appointed his assistant, Elizabeth Brownrigg Henderson Cotten, as the collection's first curator.
+She obtained thousands of works for the collection.

 On January 14, 1930, the Southern Historical Collection was officially established.
 Dr. Hamilton served as director, and the initial endowment was offered by Sarah Graham Kenan.
 Upon Hamilton's 1951 retirement, the Southern Historical Collection held roughly 2,140,000 manuscript items.